kyle-github/littlesmalltalk/README.md

 Danny or Charles over time.
 Please see the `archive` directory and the `README` therein for more information and individual versions.

+Russell Allen has been updating SmallWorld, Budd's Java port of Little Smalltalk.
+Please visit his GitHub repository [SmallWorld](https://github.com/russellallen/SmallWorld) for the most recent version.
+As of the last update to this README, that was 2015.

 *Note:* if you have an original copy of Parla and can share it, please let me know!
 The version I had in the archive was a copy of the Wayback Machine web page and not the original source.
 I have not been able to find a copy on the Internet.